TAXES & INCENTIVES

 With more than $100 million in available incentives each year, the Detroit Region rewards your investment and promotes your growth.
 Michigan’s incentive programs are among the most flexible in the country.
 Whether you need quick cash grants or assistance covering your training costs, our state provides a wide variety of resources to support your business.

-The Detroit Regional Partnership can also help you navigate our region’s programs and negotiate a comprehensive incentive package for your project.
-Simply contact one of our experts to start exploring your opportunities.
+The Detroit Regional Partnership helps companies and site selectors navigate our region’s programs and negotiate a comprehensive incentive package.
+Simply contact one of our experts to start exploring opportunities for your project.

 The Detroit Region offers a competitive business climate and an affordable tax environment for your company.
 This includes state and local incentives designed to improve your bottom line and support your business—from tax abatements to grant programs.